 State and federal water officials currently are studying five major reservoir projects in California, none of which promises a lot of “new” water supply for cities and farms.
-These include:• Sites Reservoir in Colusa County, to be filled by water pumped from the Sacramento River.
-Cost: $3.8 billion.
+These include:

 A separate bill pending in Congress targets the Sites project alone.
 Authored by Reps.
 John Garamendi, D-Walnut Grove, and Doug LaMalfa, R-Richvale, it would authorize construction of Sites Reservoir but would not provide any money for it.

 The five reservoirs would have a combined capacity of about 4 million acre-feet of water, which sounds like a lot.
 But, together, the five projects would yield “new” water supply of about 400,000 acre-feet in an average water year for farms and cities, or just 10 percent of their total capacity, according to a Bee analysis of project data.
 That’s less than half the total storage of Folsom Reservoir alone.
 In a dry year, the combined yield would increase slightly, to about 520,000 acre-feet.
 One acre-foot is enough to meet the needs of two average California households for a year.